-What interim orders are and how they are applied
+What interim orders are and how they are applied?

 Our screening team carries out an initial risk assessment on each referral when they receive it.
-If they identify particular risks (such as risk of harm to the public), the case may be referred to an interim order hearing.
+If they identify particular risks (such as a risk of harm to the public), the case may be referred to an interim order hearing.

 Interim order cases may include cases of lack of competence, poor clinical practice, serious convictions or imprisonment, and serious mental illness.
 Panels of any of the committees can decide to hold an interim orders hearing.